 Healthy Device?
 Check With the Duo Device Health App Before Granting Access

 We’re taught from an early age that good health is important to our well-being.
-Eat the right foods, exercise and get at least eight hours of sleep.
+Eat the right foods, exercise, drink plenty of water, and get at least eight hours of sleep.
 But what about preventive care?
 Most of us aren’t great about getting regular check-ups.
 In an ideal world we’d get an assessment of our “personal health posture” before we walk in the front door of our home.
 After all, no one wants to bring home a cold to family and friends.

 We can apply this concept to the work environment.
 The corporate network is our home, other devices we interact with are our family members and friends, and resources such as applications and data are the stuff we need access to like the refrigerator and television.
 And that cold we want to avoid getting and passing around?
 That’s malware.
 If we bring malware into our network, it can lead to all sorts of problems – data breaches, denial of service attacks and account take-overs to name a few.

 Much like the modern family, today’s workforce is a bit more blended.
 Many organizations have employees, contractors and partners who need network access.
 Some work in the corporate office while others are remote.
 There are corporate-owned devices, personal devices (BYOD), even shared devices.
 You wouldn’t let someone into your home if they were sick, so why let these devices on your network without first checking their health?